 The first step of lead qualification is collecting your leads—all the way back to your inbound strategy.
 You receive information from potential clients via email subscriptions, social media engagement, and such.
 Then you can decide if each client fits your ideal customer profile.

 If they do, the next step is engagement with the lead via email or phone call.
 You’ll use this engagement to determine the lead’s needs and budget.

-Finally, once the lead is fully qualified, you can decide whether to tailor a proposal for them or go after a different lead.
+Finally, once the lead is fully qualified for your product or service, you can decide whether to tailor a proposal for them or go after a different lead.